gehhilfe/nats-auth-callout-mtls-demo/README.md

 You can also always switch to the dev container in the bottom left.
 The nats auth callout service code is based on https://github.com/ConnectEverything/nats-by-example/tree/main/examples/auth/callout

+# Running the demo

+1. Open in vscode with dev container.
+2. Run `nats-server --config server/config.conf` on a terminal
+3. Run auth callout service in vscode with F5 or launch target `Launch ACS`
+4. Try connecting with client-cert-a
+  1. Run `nats --tlscert keys/client-a.crt --tlskey keys/client-a.key --tlsca keys/server.crt account info`
+5. Inspect debug console output
+  1. You should find the incoming auth request encoded as jwt, decode on jwt.io and explorer information provided
+  2. You should also find the response jwt, also decode and learn

 # Dev Container

 The dev container uses mcr.microsoft.com/devcontainers/go:1-1.21-bullseye as base image.